 Funnily enough, when I had chosen all of the photos for this page, I realised that in each one, I am with a dog - either mine or a friends dog in each photo!
 Animals have always played a huge part in my life including cats.
 I had a cat as my first pet as a child called Misty.
-I was bought up on a smallholding in the 1980's with ducks, chickens, goats, sheep, pigs, cows, dogs and cats.
+I was bought up on a smallholding in the late 80's with ducks, chickens, goats, sheep, pigs, cows, dogs and cats.
 I had a lovely upbringing and it cemented my love of animals and nature right from an early age.

 The first photo below is a snap taken by Nicholas when we went on holiday with some really good friends of ours to North Wales.
-We often share holidays with friends in holiday cottages around the UK.
+We often share holidays with friends and their dogs in holiday cottages around the UK.
 You can see our dog Lily exploring in the garden on our first day while I am having an early morning cuppa.

 Other than painting portraits of cats, I love doing crafts in my spare time.
 I recently did a day course in stained glass making and made a hanging window display.
 There were a number of different patters to choose from and I immediately opted for this one.
 I felt it was very reminiscent of the designs by Rennie Mackintosh which I love.
 I didn't want to use the obvious pink and purple colours so I opted for natural greens and blues.
 It always receives very complimentary comments when visitors come into my kitchen where it is displayed.
 If anyone is visiting my area and would like to do a stained glass course, head on over to the website of Justine and Chris who run the stained glass courses at Cariad Glass. if you don’t live near me to do a course, why not purchase one of their one off pieces from their online shop!